ebbes/GameOfLife/README.md

 ![Screenshot](https://raw.github.com/ebbes/GameOfLife/master/GameOfLife.png)

+Note: No comments included because I was too lazy.
+However, I think this code is pretty easy to understand ;-)

 This has no explicit license, as long as you do not sell my code, I am totally fine.
 Have fun!